As a leader, you can add comments to thoughts in the Thoughts tab of the Results Dashboard.

 “Thank you for sharing this great thought.
 I'll be sure to keep this in mind as we move forward."

 Show curiosity!
 If there’s a thought that really made you pause and consider, be sincere and open.
 Keep the conversation going, even after the exchange!

 “I would love to understand this thought better.
 If this was your thought or you starred this idea, I'd love to have a conversation about it.
 Please reach out to me directly.”

 Maybe a thought isn’t aligned with the needs or goals of the organization at the time of the exchange.
 This, however, doesn’t mean that the thought should be ignored.

 “This is an interesting thought.
 I can understand the desire but don't feel that this is going to meet the needs of our organization at this time.
 I think that our focus at this time is better spent on our current initiatives.”

 Show that people should freely share their most innovative or insightful ideas - even if they’re “against the grain” or unconventional.
 There’s no telling what form a good idea or thought will take on, or where one will turn up!

 “This thought brings up so many new ideas for me!
 I love the creativity of the thought and appreciate the 'outside the box' thinking.”

-Leaders and Discover Dashboard Managers can comment on thoughts (and themes) virtually anywhere they appear by clicking the comment button on a particular thought, but you can also open a quick view panel of all the thoughts that current have comment threads on them by clicking the master comment button in the top bar of the dashboard.
+Leaders and Results Managers can comment on thoughts by clicking the comment button on a particular thought in the Thoughts page (accessed via the dropdown menu on the main Results tool - see image below).
+You can also open a quick view panel of all the thoughts that currently have comment threads on them by clicking the primary comment button at the top of the page.